betty-godier/betty-godier/README.md

 > [!IMPORTANT]
-> I’m always open to new opportunities, collaborations, and discussions in the field of software engineering and DevSecOps.
+> I’m always open to new opportunities, collaborations, and discussions in the field of Cybersecurity Leadership, AI, Cloud, Software Engineering and DevSecOps.
 > Feel free to reach out via [email](mailto:hello@betty.dev)!